-Located on the watershed of the Río Plátano, the reserve is one of the few remnants of tropical rainforest in Central America and has an abundant and varied plant and wildlife.
-In its mountainous landscape, sloping down to the Caribbean coast, over 2,000 indigenous people have preserved their traditional way of life.
+Located on the watershed of the Río Plátano, the reserve is one of the few remnants of tropical rain forest in Central America.
+With an abundant, varied plant and wildlife within its mountainous landscape, over 2,000 indigenous people have preserved their traditional way of life.

 Adding to its importance, the property is an integral part of a significantly larger conservation complex encompassing Tawahka Asangni Biosphere Reserve and Patuca National Park, among other protected areas.

 Taken as a whole, the conservation complex in northeastern Honduras is contiguous with the Bosawás Biosphere Reserve in neighboring Nicaragua, jointly constituting the largest contiguous forest area in Latin America north of the Amazon.

 Besides the remarkable dense rain forests in the mountains, there is a highly diverse array of distinct ecosystems in the coastal lowlands, including wetlands, savanna and coastal lagoons.

 Recognized as a nature conservation gem, the property also harbors notable archaeological and cultural values, with numerous pre-Columbian sites and petroglyphs, as well as the living cultures of the various local and indigenous communities.